Updated: 7 days ago

-What is not so easy is to agree to the defenders of the gas (they argue that the hot heat is what gives flavor) with the fans of the induction (they answer that the hygiene is the first thing) and the followers of the ceramic hob (they say that nobody lives more comfortably than they do).
+What is not so easy is to agree with the defenders of the gas (they argue that the hot heat is what gives flavor) with the fans of the induction (they answer that hygiene is the first thing), and the followers of the ceramic hob (they say that nobody lives more comfortably than they do).

 Or live the same way they cook?
-In any case, the answer is: good.
+In any case, the answer is reasonable.

-The truth is that each option has its pros and cons, so the idea is to choose one or the other depending on the use we are going to give and, above all, our priorities in the kitchen design ... and in life.
+The truth is that each option has its pros and cons, so the idea is to choose one or the other depending on the use we will give and, above all, our priorities in kitchen design... and life.

-An induction cooker could present himself as an express chef: today there is nothing faster and more modern to dispatch the dishes.
+An induction cooker could present itself as an express chef: today, there is nothing faster and more modern to dispatch the dishes.

-Although at first glance they look like a ceramic hob (glazed or ceramic surface), the magic is inside.
+Although they look like a ceramic hob (glazed or ceramic surface) at first glance, the magic is inside.

-The explanation is the electromagnetic waves that serve to heat the vessel (instead of the classic electrical resistors).
+The explanation is the electromagnetic waves that heat the vessel (instead of the classic electrical resistors).